DU3RI/youtube-members-only-hider/README.md

    - Click "Load Temporary Add-on"
    - Navigate to the extracted folder and select the `manifest.json` file

+You will need to repeat this process each time you restart Firefox, as temporary add-ons are not permanent.

 ### Manual Installation (Release Package)

-**⚠️ Important:** Unsigned extensions cannot be permanently installed in regular Firefox.
-Use one of these methods:
+**Important: Unsigned extensions cannot be permanently installed in regular Firefox.
+Use one of these methods:**

 **Option A - Temporary Installation (Recommended):**
 1. Download the latest release `.xpi` file from the [Releases](../../releases) page